ConnectSDK/Connect-SDK-Android-Lite/README.md

 - DLNA service support `SRT` format only.
 Since there is no official specification for them, subtitles may not work on all DLNA-compatible devices.
 This feature has been tested and works on LG WebOS and Netcast TVs.
 - Netcast service support `SRT` format only.
 It uses DLNA and has the same restrictions as DLNA service.
+- WebOS service supports `WebVTT` format only.
+The server providing subtitles should support CORS headers.

 ##Contact
 * Twitter [@ConnectSDK](https://www.twitter.com/ConnectSDK)